 |Recalled material||$1 per day||$15 per item|

 Fines can be paid online through the Main Library catalog.
-Fines on material borrowed from the Health Sciences Library can be paid through that catalog.
+Fines on material borrowed from the Health Sciences Library can be paid through the HSL catalog.
 Fines can also be paid at the Main Circulation desk in the Melville Library (3rd floor) or at the Bursar in the Administration Building.

 Lost or damaged material